wp-plugins/optima-express/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =

+The latest version of Optima Express adds ability to modify IDX Page Permalinks, edit Titles, and select Template.

 = 1.1.3 =

 The latest version of Optima Express adds Advanced Search to email updates and fixes a number of bugs.

 = 1.2.0 =